Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 };
 ```

-If overage occurs, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/memberOf` endpoint to query the full list of groups that the user belongs to.
+If overage occurs, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/checkMemberGroups` endpoint to query the full list of groups that the user belongs to.
 Finally we check for the designated `groupID`s among this list.

-To do this, we are using [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node)'s `acquireTokenOnBehalf` API, as we are querying MS Graph on-behalf-of the user that is trying to access our web API.
+To do this, we are using [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node)'s `acquireTokenOnBehalf` API, as we are querying Microsoft Graph *on-behalf-of* the user that is trying to access our web API.
 See [overage.js](./API/auth/overage.js) for more.

 ```javascript
 const handleOverage = async (req, res, next, cacheProvider) => {